charlienewey/computer-vision-notes/notes.md

 The sum of the rectangle $ABCD$ in the integral image above is: $D - B - C + A$ ($A$ is added again because it gets subtracted twice).

+## Object Recognition

+### Homography

+If you look for close feature matches in a very similar geometric combination, you end up with object detection that uses *homography*.

+Essentially, a homography is a geometric relation describing the transformation of chosen points between two viewpoints.
+A homography uses a number of assumptions (for example, that the points lie on a planar surface -- which is not the case, for example, with faces -- which have sticky-outy things like noses and suchlike) to establish a model of the geometric relationship between the two images.
+This means that, while a homography can deal with *small transformations* in the image plane quite well, it generally doesn't work so well for *out-of-plane transformations*.

+In simpler language: the same scene viewed from two different pesspectives results in two *image planes*, and the transformation to turn one image plane into another is called a *homography*.

+A nice side-effect of using homography is that it will give you *approximate* (and I mean *really* approximate) surface orientation of the features.

+### Modelling In-Class Variation

+Homography is quite good for recognising *individual instances* of objects... but less good for detecting variation within an object class (i.e. sub-classes), and less good at coping with out-of-plane transformations.

+#### Bag of Words

+A popular framework for object recognition is the "Bag of Words" model.

+* Features are detected on a *large* training dataset
+* These features are clustered into *visual words*
+* An unordered set of *visual words* is created for each object class (this is the "bag")

+Key points:

+* Needs a large training set of labelled objects
+* *"Visual words"* are formed from clusters of features
+* Doesn't include information about spatial relationships between *visual words*

+### Honourable Mention

+* Deformable part-based models (essentially bag-of-words with some structure but with deformable "springs" between *visual words* -- e.g., used for pedestrian detection)
+* 3D models (e.g. used for gait analysis or pose estimation)

+## Motion

+How do we find moving things?
+Two main ways: background subtraction and optical flow.
+Once moving things have been found, it's easy to group the pixels together into contiguous blobs of moving *stuff*.

+### Background Subtraction

+Dead easy, dead fast.
+There are some downsides, though:

+* Requires a static camera
+* Makes assumptions, too:
+    * Scene is (mostly) still
+    * Lighting doesn't change much (no flicker or rapid changes in illumination)

+#### Moving Average Background Subtraction

+### Mixture of Gaussians (GMM/MoG)